-The Master Degree Program in Clinical Psychology at Barry University, housed within the College of Arts and Sciences, is based on the scientist-practitioner model of training.
+The Master Degree Program in Clinical Psychology at Barry University, housed within the College of Arts and Sciences, is a 60-credit program, based on the scientist-practitioner model of training.
 It is designed to prepare you for continuing graduate education and careers in the area of mental health.

 All courses are offered in the evening.
-The Clinical Psychology Practicum is required in both degree options.
-It is an introduction to clinical activity and requires eight hours per week of supervised clinical work in a mental health setting for one semester.
-The Clinical Psychology Internship, offered in the third year of the 60-credit option, is a 1,000 hour, supervised clinical experience that allows for the development of more advanced clinical skills.
+The Clinical Psychology Practicum is an introduction to clinical activity and requires eight hours per week of supervised clinical work in a mental health setting for one semester.
+The Clinical Psychology Internship is a 1,000 hour, supervised clinical experience that allows for the development of more advanced clinical skills.

 According to recently changed Florida law, any student who graduates from this program after July 1, 2025 will no longer be eligible for licensure as a mental health counselor (LMHC) in the state of Florida.
 See the following link: www.barry.edu/main/accreditation/professional-licensure-or-certification.html